XRPLF/xrpl-dev-portal/content/reference-data-api.md

 ## Payment Objects ##
 [Payment Objects]: #payment-objects

 In the Data API, a Payment Object represents an event where one account sent value to another account.
-This mostly lines up with Ripple transactions of the `Payment` [transaction type](reference-transaction-format.html), except that the Data API does not consider a transaction to be a payment if the sending `Account` and the `Destination` account are the same, or if the transaction failed.
+This mostly lines up with XRP Ledger transactions of the `Payment` [transaction type](reference-transaction-format.html), except that the Data API does not consider a transaction to be a payment if the sending `Account` and the `Destination` account are the same, or if the transaction failed.

 Payment objects have the following fields: